unioslo/USTB/examples/UiO_course_IN4015_Ultrasound_Imaging/module_1_intro_to_USTB/README_MATLAB.md

  well worth spending some time getting familiar with how functions (e.g., [sum] (https://se.mathworks.com/help/matlab/ref/sum.html) are documented.

 The experience from earlier years in IN3015/IN4015 is that students have varied backgrounds.
 Ideally you should know a programming language already, and for many this will be Python.
-The ``scientific stack'' in Python includes Numpy and Scipy, which is very similar to MATLAB.
+The scientific stack in Python includes Numpy and Scipy, which is very similar to MATLAB.
 Two relevant resources for those with a Python background are [Numpy for Matlab users] (https://numpy.org/doc/stable/user/numpy-for-matlab-users.html) or [Matlab for Python users] at (https://blogs.mathworks.com/student-lounge/2021/02/19/introduction-to-matlab-for-python-users/)